 - Granville Island Public Market: There are the makings of a fantastic picnic at the Granville Island market, with seafood, wines, fresh breads, cheese, and local produce.
-Edible Canada runs daily tours, and buskers perform nearby during summer.
+Edible Canada runs tours, and buskers perform nearby during summer.

 Where: 1669 Johnston St., Granville Island

 When: Daily 9am-7pm (closed Mondays during winter)

 - Lonsdale Quay Market: Located on the North Vancouver waterfront, this is a rival to Granville Island for the vibrant hum.
 The vendors are less food-focused (although there’s still enough to wrangle a superb picnic).
 Others stalls sell gifts, clothes, and specialty items.